 - Any clothing, appearance, or personal hygiene and grooming practices that draw an inordinate amount of attention to the individual student are considered inappropriate for school.
-The dress and/or grooming style of any student must not interfere with the educational process of any Hoover City School. - 2.
-Clothing should not reveal the body in an inappropriate manner.
-Examples: clothing which is too tight, too short, bare at the midriff, bare at the sides, sun dresses, "spaghetti strap" type tops, off-the-shoulder tops, tank tops, Racer-Back tops, low-cut front or back tops, sheer or see-through clothing, clothing worn backward or inside-out, pants worn too low (low riders), too long, or excessively large, etc. Legging/Jeggings are not considered pants.
-Undergarments should not be visible. - 3.
-Excessively large clothing is not allowed. - 4.
-Pants with holes above the knee are not appropriate. - 5.
-Shorts must be hemmed and not shorter than mid-thigh when student is seated.
-The following types of shorts are not allowed: shorts that are torn or in disrepair, sweatshirt material, tennis shorts, spandex shorts. - High school students may wear athletic shorts. - Shorts Rule may be adjusted at the Elementary Level. - 6.
-Length of dresses, skirts, etc., is required to be at the top of the knee front and back when standing or walking. - Length of dresses, skirts, etc. may be adjusted at the Elementary Level. - 7.
-Students are not to wear jewelry, ornaments, or accessories which distract from the learning environment or may pose a safety risk/hazard (ex. excessively large, noisy jewelry and/or belts).
-Facial jewelry is not allowed for males or females.
-No decorative dental appliances (whether permanent or temporary) or decorative contact lenses will be allowed. - 8.
-T-shirts or any other type clothing or personal item bearing a reference to alcoholic beverages, tobacco products, drugs, drug-related slogans, and/or any other wording, drawing, pictures, etc., which in any way can be interpreted as being "off-color," suggestive, obscene, or offensive, or relating to, death, the occult, etc. are not permitted. - 9.
-Clothing and/or accessories which are disruptive or distracting to the learning environment or which identify a student as being a member of a gang, unauthorized organization, or any subversive or unlawful organization will not be allowed. - 10.
+The dress and/or grooming style of any student must not interfere with the educational process of any Hoover City School. - Clothing should not reveal the body in an inappropriate manner.
+Clothing which is too tight, too short, too revealing, exposes the bust line, sides, back, or midriff area is prohibited.

+- 3. Prohibited items of clothing include, but are not limited to, off the shoulder tops, tank tops, spaghetti straps, halters, sheer or see-through clothing. - 4.
+Legging/Jeggings/Tights are not considered pants and must be worn with a long dress or skirt (see length requirements on #8) - 5.
+Undergarments should not be visible. - 6.
+Excessively large clothing is not allowed. - 7.
+Pants and skirts with holes above the knee are not allowed. - 8.
+Shorts, dresses, and skirts must be hemmed and not shorter than mid-thigh when student is seated.
+Shorts that are torn, in disrepair, or spandex are not allowed - Students are not to wear jewelry, ornaments, or accessories which distract from the learning environment or may pose a safety risk/hazard (ex. excessively large, noisy jewelry and/or belts).
+No decorative dental appliances (whether permanent or temporary) or distracting contact lenses will be allowed. - 10.
+T-shirts or any other type clothing or personal item bearing a reference to alcoholic beverages, tobacco products, drugs, drug-related slogans, and/or any other wording, drawing, pictures, etc., which in any way can be interpreted as being "off-color," suggestive, obscene, or offensive, or relating to, death, the occult, etc. are not permitted. - 11.
+Clothing and/or accessories which are disruptive or distracting to the learning environment or which identify a student as being a member of a gang, unauthorized organization, or any subversive or unlawful organization will not be allowed. - 12.
 During the school day, students are not to wear or carry caps, hats, bandannas, sunglasses, or other inappropriate headwear (ex.
-Hoodie pulled up over head, ski hat, etc.).

-- 11. Outerwear (coats, gloves, etc.) are not to be worn in the building during normal school time unless temperature or individual medical problems dictate this to be appropriate or the administrator approves it as appropriate. - 12.
-Hair cannot obscure the student's face or impair the student's vision.
-Hair design or style which causes disruption to the learning process or that can be associated with unauthorized organizations is not allowed. - 13.
-Extreme facial make-up, face painting, etc. that obscures the student's face or causes a disruption to the learning process is not acceptable. - 14.
+Hoodie pulled up over head, ski hat, etc.). - 12.
+Hair design or style that can be associated with unauthorized organizations is not allowed. - 13.
+Extreme facial make-up, face painting, masks, etc. that obscures the student's face or causes a disruption to the learning process is not acceptable. - 14.
 Students are not to wear heavy metal chains, metal spiked apparel, or accessories, etc. - 15.
 Students are required to wear shoes to school at all times.
 Boots with chains, steel toes, or other metal reinforcement or decorations are not allowed. - 16.
-Gym style fleece sweat pants and basketball shorts may be worn at the elementary and high school level, but may not be worn at the middle school level.
-Such pants or shorts must conform to general dress code criteria with regard to being too large/sagging or too tight/revealing. - 17.
 Clothing & accessories designed to conceal illicit objects are prohibited.